ceph/ceph/doc/cephadm/adoption.rst

       cephadm ls

-   Before starting the converstion process, ``cephadm ls`` shows all existing daemons to have a style of ``legacy``.
+   Before starting the conversion process, ``cephadm ls`` shows all existing daemons to have a style of ``legacy``.
 As the adoption process progresses, adopted daemons will appear with a style of ``cephadm:v1``.